 The total pension liability is determined by discounting projected benefit payments for current participants and retirees, based on the benefit terms and legal agreements existing at the pension plan's fiscal year-end.
 The discount rate used for the total pension liability as of June 30, 2024 reflects the expected rate of return on investments, to the extent that plan assets are available to pay retiree benefits.
 Pension expense is recognized for benefits earned during the period, interest on the unfunded liability and changes in benefit terms.
-Differences between expected and actual experience, and changes in assumptions about future economic or demographic factors, are reported as deferred inflows of resources or deferred outflows of resources and actual investment returns are reported as deferred inflows of resources of deferred outflows of resources, and are recognized over the average expected over five years.
+Differences between expected and actual experience, and changes in assumptions about future economic or demographic factors, are reported as deferred inflows of resources or deferred outflows of resources, and are recognized over the average expected remaining service period for employees eligible for pension benefits.
+Differences between expected and actual investment returns are reported as deferred inflows of resources or deferred outflows of resources, and are recognized over five years.
 Contributions made to the UWSRP subsequent to the measurement date and prior to the University's fiscal year-end are reported as a deferred outflow of resources, and recognized in the subsequent fiscal year.
 The measurement date for the UWSRP net pension liability is June 30 of the prior fiscal year (see note 10).